FRENCHIE TO GO

 LA CLEF LOUVRE

-We recently spent the weekend at La Clef Louvre, an "apart'hotel" in Paris which promises all the convenience and amenities of a hotel mixed with the practicalities and home comforts of something like Air Bnb.
+The La Clef Louvre, is an "apart'hotel" in Paris which promises all the convenience and amenities of a hotel mixed with the practicalities and home comforts of something like Airbnb.
 Our room was decorated traditionally to a five star standard but with one key difference you wouldn't normally find in a hotel room - a fully functioning modern kitchen.
 While we must confess we didn't actually use the kitchen, we can imagine for families this could be a great plus.

 8, rue de Richelieu, 75001 Paris, France -